Siege of Kraljevo: Conflict among rebels for control over Čačak, Požega and Užice

 In the night between 2 and 3 November 1941 the communist commanders forged a plan to attack Požega, after they managed to resist Chetnik attack on their positions in Užice.
 The information that about 200 Partisans attacked Chetnik security forces of the Preljina airport was quickly reported to Major Đurić who held positions at the Kraljevo siege on the same night.

 Draža Mihailović ordered on 5 November to Captain Bogdan Marjanović to intensify his actions and quickly capture Čačak, while Deroko was ordered to contact Marjanović and to take 2/3 his troops, artillery and vehicles to capture Čačak, while rest of his troops were ordered to secure area toward Raška and road between Kraljevo and Čačak.

 Not all Chetnik forces left the siege of Kraljevo, but most of Chetniks did leave the siege.
 Deroko and Chetnik detachment under his command headed toward Čačak through the village of Mrčajevci and easily took over Preljina from Partisans, crossed river Čemernica and positioned his forces that also included artillery on Ljubić hill, near the monument to Tanasko Rajić.
 The Chetnik Captain Jovan Deroko was commander of the Chetnik artillery on Ljubić.
 The communist forces forced Chetniks out of Ljubić, captured their artillery and killed Deroko on 6 November 1941.

 Aftermath

-On 20 November 1941, the communist forces and Yugoslav Army in the Fatherland signed truce while the German offensive in December 1941 defeated both parties.
+On 20 November 1941, the communist forces and the Yugoslav Army in the Fatherland signed a truce while the German offensive in December 1941 defeated both parties.
 The Communists retreated to Montenegro and Bosnia while Mihailović and a small number of his soldiers was forced to flee constant German chases.
 The Yugoslav Army in the Fatherland and Partisans held each other as morally responsible for Kragujevac and Kraljevo massacres while Mihailović decided to resolve the communist question once for all.